-3.2 Efficient Preprocessing for Facial Reduction and Strict Feasibility
+3.2.
+Preprocessing for facial reduction and strict feasibility

-In this section we present an efficient preprocessing method for obtaining a facially reduced system.
+In this section we present a preprocessing method for obtaining a facially reduced system.
 In Section 3.2.1 we discuss obtaining a strictly feasible point using a nondegeneate BFS and its variant.
 In Section 3.2.2 we consider the general case of finding an exposing vector to obtain the facially reduced strictly feasible LP.

-3.2.1 Towards a Strictly Feasible Point from a Nondegenerate BFS
+3.2.1.
+Towards a strictly feasible point from a nondegenerate BFS